dflook/terraform-github-actions/terraform-remote-state/README.md

 * `backend_type`

-  The name of the terraform plugin used for backend state
+  The name of the Terraform plugin used for backend state

   - Type: string
   - Required